The Victorian Local Government Grants Commission consists of a Chairman and two members appointed by the Governor in Council.

 The Annual Report, released annually in September, provides more details of the methodology and activities of the Commission.

-The operations of the Commission are governed by the Victoria Grants Commission Act 1976
+The operations of the Commission are governed by the Victorian Local Government Grants Commission Act 1976

 The Act establishes the Commission for the purpose of determining the allocation of financial assistance to councils, provides for the appointment and remuneration of Commission members and specifies the general operations of the Commission, including meetings of the Commission and the annual reporting requirements.

-All of the Commission's costs are met by the Victorian Government through the Department of Environment, Land, Water and Planning.
+All of the Commission's costs are met by the Victorian Government through the Department of Jobs, Precinct and Regions (part of Department of Environment, Land, Water and Planning prior to July 2020).

 National Distribution Principles